thomasperi/yacssmin/README.md

     div.foo
     div. foo

 The first two are both valid, but the difference in whitespace causes them to have different results.
-If we stripped the whitespace from the first, it would become the second and not be what the author intended.

-The third isn't valid and doesn't select anything.
-But remember the goals?
-The minifier shouldn't "accidentally fix" any broken CSS, and if it removed whitespace in this example it would be doing just that.
+The third isn't valid and doesn't select anything, but removing the whitespace would accidentally make non-functional CSS functional.

 Whitespace also matters around calc() operators: